sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

 ### Create Communication Arrangement  - AEM validation assessment - SAP_COM_0493

-Now you are just missing to create the second communication arrangement.
-To create it, you will use the service key you copied in the previous step.
+Now, you are just missing to create the second communication arrangement.
+To create it, you will use the service key you have copied in the previous step.

 1. In the **Communication Arrangements** app, click on the **New** link and select the `SAP Integration Suite, Advanced Event Mesh validation assessment (SAP_COM_0493)` communication scenario
 2. Set a name in the **Arrangement Name** field.
-3. Paste the service key you copied in the previous step in the **Service Key** field.
+3. Paste the service key you have copied in the previous step in the **Service Key** field.
 4. Specify the **Channel** name, for example `AEM-USEAST-BROKER`, by clicking the Additional Properties link.
 This will open a new pop-up where you can enter the channel name.
 This is the same channel name you used in the previous communication arrangement (SAP_COM_0492).

     ![Create Communication Arrangement](assets/create-0493.png)